AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 :exclamation: **Caution:** STUDENT_NAME should appear exactly once and should not be empty.

+### Global Commands

+#### Get Help for TutorPro

+Shows the link for TutorPro support and documentation.

+Format: `help`

+* Opens the help window where you can copy the link to TutorPro's support site.

+Example
+* `help` Opens the help window.

+#### Clear All TutorPro Data

+Deletes all information stored in TutorPro.

+Format: `clear`

+Example:
+* `clear` Deletes all student, homework, lesson and exam data in TutorPro.

+:exclamation: **Caution:** Clear is an irreversible command.
+Any data you lose cannot be recovered anymore.
+Please use with caution.

+#### Exit TutorPro

+Closes TutorPro.

+Format: `exit`

+* This command is just a quick shortcut for keyboard-savvy users.
+Closing TutorPro with the (X) icon also safely quits TutorPro, without losing any data.

+Example:
+* `exit` Safely closes TutorPro.

 ## Unique Mechanisms

 ### Search by Name Mechanism

-* TutorPro uses Students' Names as primary keys to identify students.
+* TutorPro uses students' Names as primary keys to identify students.
-* Most of the commands (except) in TutorPro allow you to search for a student by name, rather than by index, which is more intuitive for the user and eliminates the need to remember the index of the student.
+* Most commands in TutorPro allow you to search for a student by name, rather than by index, which is more intuitive for the user and eliminates the need to remember the index of the student.
 * Therefore, duplicate names aren't allowed.
 Names that are substrings of other names or vice versa aren't allowed.
 For example, `John Doe` and `John` are not allowed.
 If you have students with the exact name, say `John Doe`, you can add a number to the end of the name to differentiate them.
 For example, `John Doe 1` and `John Doe 2`.
 * The search by name mechanism is case-insensitive, meaning that the search will be case-insensitive.
 For Example, `john doe` and `John Doe` will be treated as the same name.
 * Partial names can be used as well.
 For example, `doe` will return all students with the name `John Doe` and `Jane Doe`.